-- November 19: Robert Banks marries Alice C. Sherrod in Lawrence County, Alabama.
+- November 19: Robert Banks married Alice C. Sherrod in Lawrence County, Alabama.

-- June 3: The United States Federal Census taken in Lowndes County, Mississippi shows Robert, a planter, and Alice living with their children: Sarah, 9, Lucile, 6, Robert, 5 and James, 3.
+- June 3: The U.S. Federal Census enumerated in Lowndes County, MS showed Robert, a planter, and Alice living with their children: Sarah, 9, Lucile, 6, Robert, 5 and James, 3.

-- Authored the book The Battle of Franklin, November 30, 1864: The Bloodiest Engagement of the War Between the States.
+- Robert authored the book The Battle of Franklin, November 30, 1864: The Bloodiest Engagement of the War Between the States.

-- April 23: The United States Federal Census taken in Biloxi, Harrison County, Mississippi shows a retired Robert and Alice living with their adult children: Lucile, Robert and Alice.
+- April 23: The U.S. Federal Census enumerated in Biloxi, Harrison County, MS showed a retired Robert and Alice living with their adult children: Lucile, Robert and Alice.

 - April 23: Gulfport Daily Herald: Robert and Alice’s son, Robert Jr., gets into some trouble with the law but is acquitted of attempt to commit murder.

-- September 15: Obituary appears in Gulfport Daily Herald.
+- September 15: Obituary appeared in Gulfport Daily Herald

 Lives of Mississippi Authors, 1817-1967, Univ.
 Press of Mississippi